74 Extrinsic control of GFR

 • Describe the factors that cause release of natriuretic peptide hormones, their sites of synthesis, and their effects on the nephron.

-The extrinsic control mechanisms have an effect on GFR, but their primary function is to maintain systemic blood pressure.
-While the intrinsic controls functioned to specifically control GFR at the level of the kidneys, the neural and hormonal controls have a broader scope and function to meet the whole body’s needs, not just the needs of the kidneys.
+Extrinsic control mechanisms have an effect on GFR, but their primary function is to maintain systemic blood pressure (MAP).
+While the intrinsic controls function to specifically control GFR at the level of the kidneys, the neural and hormonal controls have a broader scope and function to meet the whole body’s needs, not just those of the kidneys.

 Renin–Angiotensin–Aldosterone Mechanism

 Recall that renin is an enzyme that is produced by the granular cells of the afferent arteriole at the JGA.
-It enzymatically converts angiotensinogen (made by the liver, freely circulating) into angiotensin I. Its release is stimulated by paracrine signals from the JGA in response to decreased extracellular fluid volume.
+It enzymatically converts angiotensinogen (made by the liver, freely circulating) into angiotensin I. Its release is stimulated by decreased blood pressure, decreased sodium chloride concentration in the distal convoluted tubule, and sympathetic nervous system stimulation.
+(Figure 74.1).

 This diagram shows the pathway of action of the renin-aldosterone-angiotensin system.
 An arrow in the center of the image shows the sequence of events that take place, and branching off from this arrow are indications of where in the body these events take place.

-Antiduretic hormone (ADH) promotes the recovery of water, decreases urine volume, and maintains plasma osmolarity and blood pressure.
+Antidiuretic hormone (ADH) promotes the recovery of water, decreases urine volume, and maintains plasma osmolarity and blood pressure.
 It does so by stimulating the movement of aquaporin proteins into the apical cell membrane of principal cells of the collecting ducts to form water channels, allowing the transcellular movement of water from the lumen of the collecting duct into the interstitial space in the medulla of the kidney by osmosis.
 From there, it enters the vasa recta capillaries to return to the circulation.
 Water is attracted by the high osmotic environment of the deep kidney medulla.
 This process allows for the recovery of large amounts of water from the filtrate back into the blood.
 In the absence of ADH, these channels are not inserted, resulting in the excretion of water in the form of dilute urine.
-The function of aquaporins is to allow the movement of water across the lipid-rich, hydrophobic cell membrane (Figure 25.4.3).
+Therefore, ADH plays a crucial role in concentrating urine and conserving water in the body (Figure 74.2).

 This figure shows an aquaporin water channel in the bilayer membrane with water molecules passing through.